 - Lower priced permits – 600 USD in Uganda compared to 1500 USD in Rwanda

-- Lower priced Lodging including upmarket not in towns but in the Forest or overlooking the Forest.
+- Lower priced Lodging including upmarket.
+Lodging is not in towns but in the Forest or overlooking the Forest.

 - Best Chimpanzee Tracking and all day habituation in all of Africa.

 - Mountain and Volcano Climbing including both the Virunga Volcanoes and the Rwenzori Mountains Mountains